palacaze/sigslot/readme.md

 ```

 ### Thread safety

+Thread safety is unit-tested.
+In particular, cross-signal emission and recursive emission run fine in a multiple threads scenario.

 `sigslot::signal` is a typedef to the more general `sigslot::signal_base` template class, whose first template argument must be a Lockable type.
 This type will dictate the locking policy of the class.